Usheninte/odd_hearts/README.md

 man not typical
 man not like dem others
 man be too mystical
-man speaks in numbers, to him brothers
+man speak in numbers, to him brothers

 man be da Lion
 bwarn outta da Tribe of Africa